TnTech-ECE/CapstoneStarterRepo/Documentation/Signoffs/VelocityAndAcceleration.md

 # Sensor Post Array Velocity and Acceleration Signoff
 ## Functionality
- This portion of the sensor post array will be responsible for obtaining the velocity and acceleration of the practice golf ball (Projectile) as it travels down the fishing line towards the interceptor body.
+This portion of the sensor post array will be responsible for obtaining the velocity and acceleration of the practice golf ball (projectile) as it travels down the fishing line towards the interceptor body.
- To accomplish this task this subsystem will measure the golf balls distance from the chosen time of flight (ToF) sensor as it travels down the fishing line.
-By sampling the distances we can use the distance traveled over the amount of time to calculate the velocity of the practice golf ball.
-Using the calculated velocity and the time taken between measurements the acceleration of the practice golf ball can be calculated.
+To accomplish this task, this subsystem will measure the golf ball's distance from the chosen time of flight (ToF) sensor as it travels down the fishing line.
+By sampling the distances, the values can be used to calculate the distance traveled over the amount of time.
+Which can in turn be used to calculate the velocity of the practice golf ball.
+Using the calculated velocity and the time taken between measurements, the acceleration of the practice golf ball can be calculated.

 ## Constraints
 <div align="center">